 In an attempt to address the barriers to developing affordable housing, the City of Greenville continues to create single-family affordable housing opportunities.
-These opportunities are provided via properties purchased by the City with local public bond funds and HOME Investment Partnership funds.
-Upon acquisition and installation of infrastructure, the City then makes lots available to non-profit and for profit agencies for development.
+These opportunities are provided via properties purchased by the City with local public bond funds.
+Upon acquisition and installation of infrastructure, the City then makes lots available to nonprofit and for profit agencies for development.